-This article explains why our model of intelligent automation for KYC is essential to adopt, and how it works.
+This blog post explains why our model of intelligent automation for KYC is essential to adopt, and how it works.

 To meet today’s challenges, every AML programme needs a robust KYC software stack that can make intelligent decisions about whether to onboard new customers and how frequently to monitor them.